Kazakhstan adds tennis to investment profile as championships come to Nur-Sultan

 This all spells good news for the international investor.
 With GDP set to grow by as much as 3.6% this year, as well as significant appreciation potential in the tenge and a sovereign rating upgrade overdue, Kazakhstan’s fundamentals are sturdy.

-"A mix of strong growth potential, expanding markets, a decent policy agenda and solid accumulated buffers make Kazakhstan a top medium-term story and an appealing investment opportunity for both equity and fixed-income investors," investment bank Renaissance Capital wrote in a report in February.
+"A mix of strong growth potential, expanding markets, a decent policy agenda and solid accumulated buffers make Kazakhstan a top medium-term story and an appealing investment opportunity for both equity and fixed-income investors," EM-focused investment bank Renaissance Capital wrote in a report in February.

-As a member of both the Eurasian Economic Union (with a market of 185mn consumers) and the Commonwealth of Independent States, Kazakhstan is not short of places to look for investment.
+As a member of both the Eurasian Economic Union (with a market of 185 million consumers) and the Commonwealth of Independent States, Kazakhstan is not short of places to look for investment.

 Neighbouring China has also demonstrated a keen interest in Kazakhstan.
-China accounts for around 15% of the Republic’s trade balance and has plans to invest big in Kazakh infrastructure.
-Due to its rail connectivity, its relatively flat topography and its vast area, Kazakhstan will form a crucial part of China’s Belt and Road Initiative (BRI).
+China accounts for around 15% of the Republic’s trade balance, and has plans to invest big in Kazakh infrastructure.
+Due to Kazakhstan’s rail connectivity, its relatively flat topography, and its vast area, Kazakhstan will form a crucial part of China’s Belt and Road initiative.

 A rumoured 51 projects initiative would see China transfer the production facilities of 51 enterprises to Kazakhstan.
 Details about the notional plans remain vague, however.

-But the two countries are already co-operating in the mineral and metallurgical spheres, with trade links and Chinese investment supporting growth in Kazakh mining, and the China Development Bank funding aluminium and iron ore extraction.
+But the two countries are already cooperating in the mineral and metallurgical spheres, with trade links and Chinese investment supporting growth in Kazakh mining, and the China Development Bank funding aluminium and iron ore extraction.

 Kazakhstan will be hoping to expand its successful cooperation with China over infrastructure and minerals to support previously unexplored sectors of the economy.
 A new facility building Chinese buses in Karaganda will no doubt be seen as an example of the many new directions in which the desired trading partnership could develop.